-- Responsibility for implementing and monitoring rests with the Management a.
-Committee. - b.
-The Director, in consultation with the Finance Agents, shall be responsible for making recommendations to Management Committee on borrowing, investment and financing decisions. - It is recognised that the Association may have to execute a decision quickly, C. in relation to fixed interest or deposit opportunities, with no time available to refer the matter for Committee consideration.
-In all such instances the Director will consult with all available Office Bearers and a written report must be presented at the next available Management Committee meeting. - Management Committee will ensure that the day to day risk controls for d.
-Treasury Management are carried out by staff and will oversee the overall risk approach by the Association to ensure it remains up to date and relevant.
+- Overall responsibility for implementing and monitoring the approach to a. treasury management rests with the Management Committee. - The Director and Finance Officer, in consultation with the Finance Agents, b. shall be responsible for making recommendations to Management Committee on borrowing, investment and financing decisions. - It is recognised that the Association may have to execute a decision quickly.
+C. in relation to fixed interest or deposit opportunities, with no time available to refer the matter for Committee consideration.
+In all such instances the Director will consult with all available Office Bearers and a written report must be presented at the next available Management Committee meeting.
+A minimum of two Office Bearers are required to approve any decisions. - d.
+Management Committee will be assured that the day to day risk controls for Treasury Management are carried out by staff and will oversee the overall risk approach by the Association through monitoring and reporting to ensure it remains up to date and relevant.